 To fulfil its responsibilities in the various fields the Institute counts with 330 staff members of which more than 50 per cent has educational background on pharmaceutical and medical sciences amongst other scientific areas.

 Infarmed relies likewise on a significant support of highly qualified experts from universities, hospitals and research centres.
 These professionals carry out their tasks in the Institute's several specialised technical committees as well as in external technical and scientific working groups, all totalling app.
 150 experts.

-Rui Santos Ivo (Vice-president)
+Rui Santos Ivo (President)